billg-splunk/splunk-metrics-oc/tomcat/README.md

 # Tomcat

-Example of running Apache Kafka to pull metrics with the OTel Collector.
+Example of running Apache Tomcat to pull metrics with the OTel Collector.

 # Prerequisites